enclustra/PsiIpPackage/CommandRef.md

 By default all files are compiled into a library named accoding to the IP-Core name and version but the user can optionally choose a different library using the *lib* parameter.

 By default the file type is determined by Vivado automatically but the auto detected type can be overwritten manually.
 For VHDL, VHDL 2008 is used by default.

+The default fileset is "sources_1", which is used for design sources.
+If your IP should support packaged constraints or additional simulation sources, use "constrs_1" and "sim_1" for the target fileset.

 **Parameters**
 <table>